ruby/ruby/README.md

 # What's Ruby

 Ruby is the interpreted scripting language for quick and easy object-oriented programming.
-It has many features to process text files and to do system management tasks (as in Perl).
+It has many features to process text files and to manage system (as in Perl).
 It is simple, straight-forward, and extensible.

 ## Features of Ruby